Since 1970, advocates for the Emergency Medicine specialty.

 Virginia Nurse Practitioners can practice independently after three years of training and collaboration with a physician in the specialty in which they seek to treat patients.
 We encourage all emergency physicians to review our list of competencies and attest to any NP’s skills before signing off on autonomous practice in the ED.
 Get our letter and find our list of required competencies.

-Ask VACEP is our new, confidential service for Virginia’s emergency physicians that taps into the collective minds of Virginia’s emergency medicine community for answers to clinical questions.
+Ask VACEP is our confidential service for Virginia’s emergency physicians that taps into the collective minds of Virginia’s emergency medicine community for answers to clinical questions.
+Ask VACEP a question now.

 We don’t email often, but when we do, it’s meaningful information meant for emergency physicians and providers to take action.